terraswap/terraswap/contracts/terraswap_pair/README.md

 > Note before executing the `provide_liqudity` operation, a user must allow the contract to use the liquidity amount of asset in the token contract.

+#### Receiver

+If a user specifies the `receiver` at `provide_liqudity` msg, sends LP token to receiver.
+The default value is sender.

 #### Min Assets

-If a user specify the `min_assets` at `withdraw_liquidity` msg, the contract restricts the operation when the returned assets are less than the min assets.
+If a user specifies the `min_assets` at `withdraw_liquidity` msg, the contract restricts the operation when the returned assets are less than the min assets.

 #### Deadline